camunda/camunda-docs/docs/components/modeler/web-modeler/process-applications.md

 Note that when you deploy the process application:

-- linked external forms will be deployed together with the process application.
+- Linked external forms will be deployed together with the process application.
-- linked external BPMN and DMN diagrams need to be deployed separately.
+- Linked external BPMN and DMN diagrams are _not_ deployed together.
+They must be deployed separately.

 ## Limitations and availability

-Process applications are currently a SaaS-only feature and not yet available in Web Modeler Self-Managed.
+Process applications are available in SaaS only.
+They are not yet available in Web Modeler Self-Managed.

 Also be aware of the following limitations when working with process applications: